The Cyclic Sieving Phenomenon and frieze patterns: Acknowledgements

 \section{Acknowledgements}

 Ashleigh Adams was supported by NSF grant DMS-2247089 and NSF Graduate Fellowship Grant No. 2034612.
 We thank Vic Reiner and Dennis Stanton on enlightening conversations on the interactions between different cyclic sieving polynomials present in this topic.
-We would also like to thank Jessica Striker for helpful comments on earlier drafts.
+We would also like to thank Martin Rubey and Jessica Striker for helpful comments on earlier drafts.
+The second author thanks Emine Y{\i}ld{\i}r{\i}m for pointing out the reference \cite{Palu}.